 We want to be great at what we do.
 And we think that being great at what we do starts with listening to our users.

 That’s why we like to operate with our ear to the ground: we want to know what you, our users, want.
 And once again, we’ve heard your feature requests.
-So, we’re proud to present the newest Capitalise feature: trailing stop loss.
+So, we’re proud to present the newest Capitalise feature: the trailing stop loss.

-Alternatively, you could opt for a percentage by writing “close position at trailing stop of 10%,” which would close the trade when the hit’s P/L loses 10 percentage points (example: a drop from 30% P/L to 20% P/L would trigger the trailing stop loss).
+Alternatively, you could opt for a percentage by writing “close position with trailing stop loss of 10%,” which would close the trade when the hit’s profit/loss loses 10 percentage points (example: a drop from 30% P/L to 20% P/L would trigger a sell order for the asset).

 But that’s enough talk (well, text) for one day.
 Go ahead and try it out for yourself on our platform.

 Please note that the examples we provided here are purely for the purposes of illustrating how to use the trailing stop loss on Capitalise and are not in any way to be taken as trading advice.
 This content is intended for information and educational purposes only and should not be considered investment advice or investment recommendation.
 Past performance is not an indication of future results.
 Read more here